acantril/learn-cantrill-io-labs/aws-serverless-voting-app/02_LABINSTRUCTIONS/readme_with_screenshots.md

 ![Screenshots](./Screenshots/Stage_1/Step_3/5.png)

-- Now there are two resources in the api gateway
+- Now there are two resources in the api gateway `vote` and `results`

 ![Screenshots](./Screenshots/Stage_1/Step_3/6.png)